 OpenRouter is a solid product for developers in markets where USD payment and English-only interfaces are not barriers.
 It does what it says: aggregate models behind one API.

 Router One goes further.
-It is an AI Agent infrastructure platform that gives you routing, orchestration, observability, and governance in one place.
+It is an LLM API gateway that gives you routing, automatic fallback, per-request observability, and budgets in one place.
 And for Chinese developers specifically, it removes the barriers that make OpenRouter impractical: CNY payment via WeChat Pay and Alipay, China-accessible endpoints, Chinese-language support, and native integration with the AI coding tools that developers actually use daily.

 If you are building with LLMs in China, Router One is built for your reality.